AliEmad2002/Dual-H-Bridge/readme.md

     ==> R_max = 1213Ω  ==> use gate pulling resistor of 1kΩ.

 * Turn off time is limited by ICs, as while turning off, the gate is directly connected to ground.
+* We can achive much faster switching time by using a push-pull configuration for gate driving, instead of the open-collector we are using.
+(Used to minimize cost and size)

 # Lab-made PCB: